Goulds Squid Catch, Effort and CPUE

 Catch, Effort and CPUE

-Gould’s Squid availability in Tasmanian waters is highly variable with a few notable peaks in abundance and thus effort, as reflected by its catch history (Figure below).
+Gould’s Squid availability in Tasmanian waters is highly variable with a few notable peaks in abundance and thus effort, as reflected by its catch history.
 The highest Gould’s Squid catch over the assessed time series was 1,071.8 t in 2012/13, with the Australia-wide catch for that year predominantly coming from Tasmanian waters (Flood et al. 2014).
-In 2020/21, Gould’s Squid catch in Tasmania was 670.4 t (Figure below), 279 t of which was caught by fishers operating under scalefish licences, the remainder (391.6 t) landed by Commonwealth-licenced fishers.
-The majority of catch in 2020/21 was taken around the east coast, as well as the northwest coast as far offshore as King Island.

-Gould’s Squid catches from the recreational fishery are considerably lower than commercial catches during recreational survey years, ranging from 2-80% of commercial catches (Figure above).
+Gould’s Squid catches from the recreational fishery are considerably lower than commercial catches during recreational survey years, ranging from 2-80% of commercial catches.
 Recreational catches, however, are similar to commercial catches during normal (i.e., low catch) seasons.

-Effort for automatic squid jig tends to match temporal patterns in catch, presumably largely reflecting the availability of Gould’s Squid in Tasmanian waters (Figure above).
-In some seasons, higher catches have been achieved with relatively low effort, including the 2012/13 peak in catch and 2020/21 (Figure above).
+Effort for automatic squid jig tends to match temporal patterns in catch, presumably largely reflecting the availability of Gould’s Squid in Tasmanian waters.
+In some seasons, higher catches have been achieved with relatively low effort.

-Following initially low levels up until 2006/07, CPUE has been highly variable and thus noninformative, i.e., largely reflecting broad trends in catch effort and effort (Figure above).
+Following initially low levels up until 2006/07, CPUE has been highly variable and thus largely uninformative, i.e., reflecting broad trends in catch effort and effort.

 Latest Scalefish Assessment